ussyed11/Covid-19-Impact-on-Mental-Illness-in-USA/README.md

 * Was every state affected the same way or were some states affected more than others?
 * Are the affects similar across age groups, income brackets, employment status, and education?
 * Which states are ideal for investors to open mental health clinics and relaxation centers?
-* How accurately will the ML model predict an ideal state for mental wellness centers?
+* How accurately will our ML predicts mental health issues across states/regions based on features ?

 ## Hypothesis

 * Null Hypothesis:  There is no relation between the COVID-19 pandemic and an increase in any mental health issues
-* Alternate Hypothesis:  There is a strong correlation in COVID-19 and recent depression cases across the United States.
+* Alternate Hypothesis:  There is a relation between the COVID-19 pandemic and an increase in any mental health issues

 ## Data Source
-In order to prove our hypothesis, we will utilize the following data sets and create a linear regression model to see if there is a correlation between covid-19 and mental health.
+In order to prove our hypothesis, we will utilize the following data sets and create a linear regression model in order to attempt to find a correlation between covid-19 and mental health.
 * Percent of Adults struggling with depression from 2011-2020.
 This data is broken down by states. https://usafacts.org/data/topics/people-society/health/health-risk-factors/depression/
 * Indicator- those who took prescription medication for mental health from 8/19/2020-8/31/2020.
 Data is broken down by age groups, sex, race, ethnicity, education level, and states.
 [Mental_Health_Care_in_the_Last_4_Weeks (3).csv](https://github.com/ussyed11/Covid-19-Impact-on-Depression-in-USA/files/9073567/Mental_Health_Care_in_the_Last_4_Weeks.3.csv)